 - Presenter, International Legal Ethics Conference, London, England, July 2014, Procedural Rules as Rules of Ethics and Professional Conduct

 - Invited participant, Technical Advisory Group, Access to Justice, Law Society of Upper Canada, October 2013 and June 2014

 - Panelist, Law and Legal Education in the Americas: Comparative Perspectives, University of Detroit (Mercy), Detroit, June 2013 (by invitation)

 - Panelist, Osgoode Hall Law School Conference, Articling and Transitional Training, May 2012 (by invitation)

 - Presenter, Joint Federal Court of Australia/Law Council of Australia Conference, Report on the Results of Research (Interviews of Federal Court Judges and Lawyers Concerning Case Management Practices), August 2011 (by invitation)

-- Presentation on Early Neutral Evaluation for Supreme Court of Victoria Judges, June 2009 (by invitation)
+- Presenter, Early Neutral Evaluation, for Supreme Court of Victoria Judges, June 2009 (by invitation)

 - World Conference on Tobacco or Health, Washington, July 2006, Panelist:

 - New Strategies in Tobacco Litigation: British Columbia’s Tobacco and Health Care Costs Recovery Act